PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Design Considerations

 \section{Design Considerations}

 Existing prior elicitation tools rarely focus on observable-space elicitation, often rely on probability-format input, overlook relational knowledge across variables, and offer limited feedback for refinement.
+These gaps hinder analysts, especially domain experts new to Bayesian analysis, from incorporating their knowledge and specifying appropriate priors during Bayesian analysis.
 To address these gaps and incorporate suggestions in prior work~\cite{kadane1998experiences, garthwaite2005statistical, gelman2020workflow, mikkola2024prior, gabry2019visualization}, we articulated four design considerations that informed the development of \system{}: